enqueuezero/site/concrete-architecture/zeromq.md

 ### Performance Test Suites

 ZeroMQ strives for the best performance as it could.
-The metrics used to measure the performance are boring latency and throughput, the former of which describes how long each message gets sent and received, and the latter of which describes how many messages get sent and received on both client and server side.
+The metrics used to measure the performance are latency and throughput, the former of which describes how long each message gets sent and received, and the latter of which describes how many messages get sent and received on both client and server side.
 There are some executables in ZeroMQ performances tests suite ending with `_lat` and `_thr`, such as `remote_lat`, `remote_thr`.
 You can locate the source code of all such executables in [`perf`](https://github.com/zeromq/libzmq/blob/master/perf/) subdirectory.

 To be fair, it's meaningful to measure latency against a single message, as every message could have different latency.
 The way to get around it is to apply some sort of aggregation functions on all latency values.
-Starting from here, you'll enter the statistic world; you can use average function to get overall latency, use percentile function to get latency in extreme cases, etc. We won't discuss to much here.
+Starting from here, you'll enter the statistic world; you can use average function to get overall latency, use percentile function to get latency in extreme cases, etc.
+We won't discuss to much here.
 ZeroMQ performance test suites applies average function as shown below (error handling part gets removed to simplify your reading experience).

 ```cpp
 watch = zmq_stopwatch_start ();